 Before we get into the nitty-gritty, you may want some basic principles of Goldendoodle grooming.
-So I created “3Ps” of grooming:
+So I created the “3Ps” of grooming:

 - Positivity: Much like our sweet, enthusiastic Goldendoodles, having a positive attitude goes a long way toward the goal of giving your Goldendoodle tender loving grooming care.
 Make every single step positive and enjoyable.
-Use heaping amounts of love and praise and make sure your dog is enjoying every step in the process.
+Use heaping amounts of love and praise, and make sure your dog is enjoying every step in the process.

 - Pace Dividing the Goldendoodle grooming process into shorter sessions can make the experience a happier one.
 For Chloe, I space out grooming tasks across the course of a few days.
 Also, pacing is important within one session.
 Your Goldendoodle may need a break, a quick romp, a drink of water, etc.

 - Patience: Grooming is an art.
 The ultimate goal of grooming is good health— for your dog to be happy, mat-free, and well-cared for.
 Plan to take your time and view grooming as an enjoyable bonding time with your Dood.

 Set the stage for a lifetime of happier grooming for your Goldendoodle puppy by starting a routine early.
 If your little Muppet baby is just a couple of months old, now is the time!
 Try simply finger-combing as the very first step.
 Handle or gently massage those cute puppy paws daily.